 GDPR and the Data Protection Act

-The council is obliged to collect and handle information about individuals in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+The council is obliged to collect and handle information about individuals in line with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 The act also provides individuals with the right to request copies of their personal information.

 Find out more about data protection on the Information Commissioner’s website.